THE VOLGA GERMANS IN PORTLAND

 St. Peter's Lutheran Church

-The founding members of the church included Germans who had emigrated directly from Germany and several Volga German families that were among the group that traveled from Kansas and arrived in Portland in 1881.
-Although most of these families decided to move on to the Palouse country of Eastern Washington, several families remained in Oregon and chose to settle to the west of Portland in the Tualatin Valley where they could continue their livelihoods as farmers.
-They joined other German families in the area and founded the community of Blooming.
+The church's founding members included Germans who had emigrated directly from Germany, as well as a few Volga German families.
+The Volga Germans were among the group that traveled from Kansas and arrived in Portland in 1881.
+Although most Kansas families decided to move on to the Palouse country of Eastern Washington, several families remained in Oregon.
+They chose to settle west of Portland in the Tualatin Valley, where they could continue their livelihoods as farmers.
+They joined other German-speaking families in the area and founded the community of Blooming.

 Most of the families were from the colonies of Neu-Yagodnaya-Polyana, Schöntal, and Schönfeld, which were daughter colonies of Yagodnaya-Polyana and neighboring Pobochnaya.
 These families include: